15th November, 2013

 Congratulations to Crystal Diong, BMedSc (Hons) student in the Department of Physiology

 Crystal, who is supervised by Drs Daryl Schwenke and Pete Jones, was recently awarded top prize at the Otago Medical School Research Society (OMSRS) Hons/Master Speaker Awards

-Congratulations to Professor Allan Herbison, Department of Physiology, who has been awarded a 3-year $950,000 grant from the Royal Society of New Zealand Marsden Fund.
+Congratulations to Dr Jeffrey Erickson, Lecturer in Department of Physiology, who has been awarded a $300,000 grant over 3 years from the Royal Society of New Zealand Marsden Fund.

 Since its establishment in 1905 the Department of Physiology has grown to become one of the largest Departments in the University, being home to approximately 100 staff.
 It makes major contributions to the undergraduate and postgraduate education of students in science, medicine, dentistry, pharmacy, physiotherapy, medical lab sciences, nutrition, and physical education.

 The Department's 20 internationally-recognised research groups are supported in three broad research foci: Cellular & Molecular Neuroscience, Cardiovascular & Respiratory Physiology, and Membrane Physiology & Ion Transport.
 Our research endeavours are enabled by state-of-the-art equipment and facilities including recently developed electrophysiology suites, a modern imaging unit, and cell, bacterial and tissue culture facilities.